splorp/npds-tracker-server/readme.md

 ## Basic Configuration

-Assuming you already have Java 1.3 or later set up properly, open a command line and compile the server:
+Assuming that Java 1.3 or later has been correctly installed, open a command line and compile the server:

 ```sh
 javac npdstracker.java